Return of the IARR Residents Exhibition, 2025

 Material, Memory, & Contemporary Hands

-The works on view will reflect how contemporary artists are reimagining traditional natural dye practices through experimental processes, material investigation, and conceptual frameworks.
-The exhibition invites viewers to consider the role of material and memory in contemporary artmaking and the relevance of plant-based color in today’s creative landscape.
+The work on view reflected how contemporary artists are reimagining traditional natural dye practices through experimental processes, material investigation, and conceptual frameworks.
+The exhibition was an invitation to viewers to consider the role of material and memory in contemporary artmaking and the relevance of plant-based color in today’s creative landscape.

 Meet the Artists